 Most large Sun Ray implementations include at least one failover group to ensure uninterrupted service whenever a server goes off-line.
 Once a failover group is set up, Sun Ray Server Software provides automatic load balancing to optimize performance by spreading the computing load among the servers in the group.
+Failover groups and related concepts are addressed in "Failover Group Scenario" on page 13, in Chapter 11, and in the Sun Ray Server Software 4.1 Installation and Configuration Guide.

 ^{1.} The Sun Ray DTU contains a firmware module that performs a small set of predetermined tasks: basically, it sends keyboard and mouse events and displays pixel data.
 If a desktop device contains an operating system, such as Solaris, Linux, or any variety of Windows, that can execute code at the request of a user, it is not d a true thin client: it has state, requires updating and maintenance at the desktop (rather than server) level, and is susceptible to viruses.
-Sun Ray DTUs update their firmware automatically, without user or administrator intervention
+Sun Ray DTUs update their firmware automatically, without user or administrator intervention.